NAT traversal: STUN, TURN, ICE, what do they actually do?

 !

-Sometimes having that address:port is not enough, because nat poses extra restrictions1.
+Sometimes having that address:port isn’t enough, because many nat poses extra restrictions1.
 Then we have to resort to having a public-visible relay server in the middle, which is what turn (rfc 5766) does.
-But any host-to-host traversal is just finding public address:port.
-There is no extra magic there.

-But stunnd turn still isn’t enough.
+As time goes by, stun and turn turns out to be still not enough.
 For one, one can usually find multiple address that could possibly work, but then which one to use?
 Eg, maybe a host has an ip assigned by a vpn, if the other host is also in the vpn, we should use this ip over the others; similarly, if the other host is in the same lan, we should use the local ip; even over nat, there could be multiple ip’s that can reach us.

 ice fills that gap.
 It gathers a bunch